 - How to break a monotony of working from home?

-This article will answer all the above listed concerns by guiding you to create a healthy and productive routine for working from home.
+This article will answer all the above-listed concerns by guiding you to create a healthy and productive routine for working from home.

 1- Set Working Hours

-It is very important to set your working hours, else you may end up working day and night with getting much done.
+It is very important to set your working hours, else you may end up working day and night without getting much done.
 Decide which days are best for your work from home routine and what timings suit you most.

 2- Create a Morning Routine

 Deciding you’ll sit down at your desk and start work at a certain time, and then stick to your decision.
-Develop a habit that ensures you must start working by that time, i.e. set an alarm, do breakfast, get ready as you are going to office and start your home office.
+Develop a habit that ensures you must start working by that time, i.e. set an alarm, do breakfast, get ready as you are going to the office, and start your home office.

 3- Use a Planner